 “in times of crisis and economic hardship a spirit of global solidarity must not be lost.
 At the same time I would encourage you to keep in mind all those people around us who are trapped in a cycle of poverty.
 They too need to be given hope.”

 “Being at the service of dialogue and peace also means being truly determined to minimize and, in the long term, to end the many armed conflicts throughout our world.
 Here we have to ask ourselves: Why are deadly weapons being sold to those who plan to inflict untold suffering on individuals and society?
 Sadly, the answer, as we all know, is simply for money: money that is drenched in blood, often innocent blood.
 In the face of this shameful and culpable silence, it is our duty to confront the problem and to stop the arms trade”.

 He also called for more action on environmental issues, referencing his recent publication on this topic.

 “I would like to call attention to those family members who are the most vulnerable, the young.
 For many of them, a future filled with countless possibilities beckons, yet so many others seem disoriented and aimless, trapped in a hopeless maze of violence, abuse and despair.
 Their problems are our problems.
 We cannot avoid them.
 We need to face them together, to talk about them and to seek effective solutions”.

 As an atheist, this kind of interpretation of religion resonates with me, despite my lack of belief in a deity.
 Most of all, I admire anyone who uses their platform to speak for the vulnerable and to advocate for peace and altruism.
 This is a Pope I can admire.
 A wise man, and one who leads by example.
-If only he would overturn the church’s negative approach to homosexuality, I’d feel like he was an all round great man, despite our very different perspectives on the world.
+If only he would overturn the church’s negative approach to homosexuality and contraception, I’d feel like he was an all round great man, despite our very different perspectives on the world.
 This was a fantastic speech, full of insight and compassion.
 Hopefully his audience, and the world, will take note.